Assessment of the Earth orientation parameter accuracy from concurrent VLBI observations: Summary and Outlook

 \bmhead{Acknowledgements}

-We would like to thank Frank Lemoine for valuable comments.
+We would like to thank Frank Lemoine, \addlp{Christian Bizouard, and Chris Jacobs} for valuable comments.
 It is our pleasure to thank staff at the CDDIS for making available Level 2 VLBI data.
-We thank Cynthia Thomas and Dirk Behrend for coordinating International VLBI for Geodesy and Astrometry observing programs.
+We thank Cynthia Thomas and Dirk Behrend for coordinating International VLBI for Geodesy and Astrometry observing programs. \addlp{We also would like to express our gratitude to the staff of observing geodetic stations, VLBI correlators, technology development groups, and data centers working together and forming IVS for their dedication.
+The overview of IVS can be found in \citep{r:ivs}}.